 Generally, the more politically or philosophically inclined of these works, like Thomas More's Utopia and Samuel Butler's Erewhon, are not considered science fiction.
 Others in which the science or technology are more central seem to fall more comfortably into the science fiction camp.
 This does not mean however that science fiction cannot be politically or philosophically interesting; works such as Ursula Le Guin's The Left Hand of Darkness and The Dispossessed are both of those, and are considered solidly SF.

 At some point in the early twentieth century, fictional utopias and dystopias stopped being discovered elsewhere on Earth during our own time and moved into future or futuristic settings.
 It's been suggested that this is when fantastic voyages became science fiction.
 Indeed the two most famous utopian/dystopian novels around that time—Aldous Huxley's Brave New World and George Orwell's Nineteen Eighty-Four—have futuristic elements and are included on the science fiction list.
 A more recent example is Margaret Atwood's A Handmaid's Tale.

 Meanwhile B.F.
 Skinner's Walden Two, which was written in that period also and talks a lot about science but takes place contemporarily rather than in the future, is not considered science fiction.
-Rather, its didactic format leaves it considered a work of psychology or philosophy, like the dialogues of Plato.
+Rather, its didactic format leaves it considered a work of psychology or philosophy, like Plato's Republic.